 All the parents quoted in this article gave their consent to being quoted anonymously

-Family Law publishes a regular blog series by The Transparency Project.
-This blog originally appeared in the January 2018 issue ( Fam Law 85).
+Family Law publishes a regular column by The Transparency Project.
+This blog post originally appeared in the January 2018 issue ( Fam Law 85).

 Feature pic (facebook in water) under creative commons licence – thanks to howtostartablogonline.net.